mdsol/hale/README.md

 # Hale - Hypertext Application Language Extension
-====

 ## Abstract
 This document specifies a proper extension to HAL as defined at http://tools.ietf.org/html/draft-kelly-json-hal-06

 As a proper extension every HAL document is intended to be a proper Hale document and vice-versa.
 Hale provides two primary extensions to HAL.
-Specifically it extends the properties of Link Objects and adds a new reserved document keyword called _meta.
+Specifically it adds a new reserved document keyword called _meta that defines a document Reference Object and extends the properties of HAL Link Objects.

 ## Introduction